Chapter 2 : Business as Usual

 “And don’t forget Quidditch tryouts on Wednesday,” Hector reminded me.

 “Of course!”
 I said.
-I had tried out last year, but they hadn’t let me on.
-It seemed that our Captain, seventh-year Roger Simms, only wanted his friends on the team rather than people with ability.
-Maybe this would be the year everything changed… I could only hope.
+I had tried out last year, but hadn’t made it onto the team; our captain, seventh-year Roger Simms, had a penchant for choosing his friends for the team rather than people with ability.
+But maybe this would be the year everything changed… I could only hope.

 The class quieted down as the Potions master entered the room jovially.
 Professor Slughorn, a plump, short man with a walrus moustache, was one of the teachers I most disliked, as he tended to pick favorites who were either brilliant at his subject or knew important, famous people.
 He was also Head of Slytherin House; I often wondered why we didn’t get someone nicer.